 Dr. Michael Moon is a leading expert on HR analytics and social technology in the workplace.
 Her work has helped many organizations improve performance and retention through understanding and strengthening the relationships that are their foundation.

 She joined us for a discussion on the influences these tools and strategies can have on the workplace, and how organizations both large and small can benefit from them.

-During her first year at Raytheon, working for John Malanowski, the then VP of Talent Development, Dr. Moon was required - as were all employees - to become Six Sigma certified -- a methodology she found an immediate use for on her first major project, focused on candidate impressions and new hire retention.
+During her first year at Raytheon, working for John Malanowski, the then VP of Talent Development, Dr. Moon was required — as were all employees — to become Six Sigma certified, a methodology she found an immediate use for on her first major project, which was focused on candidate impressions and new hire retention.

 "It was the first time that I used data for something practical.
 That really was the eye-opener for me.
 It was very exciting for me to do interviews and surveys, analyze the data, and do a root cause analysis of what was going on, and then to be able to make suggestions as a result."

 This was before people analytics was really on anyone's radar.

 The opportunity to use data to uncover root causes and help make more informed decisions to rectify problems worked: she was able to improve the first year new hire retention rate by 40 percent for corporate positions.

 Dr. Moon realized early on that running reports, analyzing data, and making recommendations were seen as three separate competencies, yet she wanted to combine those skills into a cohesive strategy.